hannekristin/github-slideshow/_posts/0000-01-02-hannekristin.md

 Layout: slide
 title: "welcome to our second slide!"

-Your test
+Your text
-Now i finally found three dots!
+Now i finally found the three dots!